Alignak-monitoring/alignak/doc/source/10_troubleshooting/troubleshooting-alignak.rst

 FAQ Answers
 ===========

-.. _troubleshooting/troubleshooting-shinken#FAQ-1:
+.. _troubleshooting/troubleshooting-alignak#FAQ-1:

 Review the daemon logs
 ----------------------

-A daemon is a Shinken process.
+A daemon is a Alignak process.
 Each daemon generates a log file by default.
-If you need to learn more about what is what, go back to :ref:`the shinken architecture <architecture/the-shinken-architecture>`.
+If you need to learn more about what is what, go back to :ref:`the alignak architecture <architecture/the-alignak-architecture>`.
 The configuration of a daemon is set in the .ini configuration file(ex. brokerd.ini).
 Logging is enabled and set to level INFO by default.

 Default log file location ''local_log=%(workdir)s/schedulerd.log''

-The log file will contain information on the Shinken process and any problems the daemon encounters.
+The log file will contain information on the Alignak process and any problems the daemon encounters.

-.. _troubleshooting/troubleshooting-shinken#FAQ-2:
+.. _troubleshooting/troubleshooting-alignak#FAQ-2:

 Changing the log level during runtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-shinken-admin is a command line script that can change the logging level of a running daemon.
+alignak-admin is a command line script that can change the logging level of a running daemon.

-''linux-server# ./shinken-admin ...''
+''linux-server# ./alignak-admin ...''

-.. _troubleshooting/troubleshooting-shinken#FAQ-3:
+.. _troubleshooting/troubleshooting-alignak#FAQ-3:

 Changing the log level in the configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~